robertdfrench/ifuncd-up/README.md

 ### It's Not Always Necessary
 There are multiple other ways to handle this situation.
 They each have different tradeoffs, but they are all far simpler than IFUNC.
+All of these are more portable than IFUNC, easier to understand, and harder to exploit.

 #### Global Function Pointers